ajay-mundi/ShopifyFrontend/README.md

 ### Usability Considerations

-- Clear colour contrast, large font size and aria labels to be as accessible as possible
+- Strong colour contrast, large font size and aria labels to be as accessible as possible
-- Tooltips on all buttons to improve user understanding
+- Tooltips on all buttons to improve site clarity

 ## Future Development